bruian/theBasis/README.md

 # install dependencies
 npm install

-# rename _config-private.js to config-private.js and set db connection string (your DB)
+# rename _config-private.js to config-private.js and set your settings

 # create new testing user in your mongoDB
 npm renewuser